 I have no problem with people owning a firearm to hunt or to defend themselves and their families.
-But neither do I have a problem with making gun ownership and use as safe as possible.
+I also believe we need to make gun ownership and use as safe as possible.
 Accordingly, I am in favor of:

 - universal background checks for all gun purchases